-Applications for the 2018 Further Education Bursary are now closed.
-Applications for 2019 will open again in August 2018.
+Applications for the 2019 bursary are now closed.
+Applications for the 2020 bursary will open on 1st August 2019

 Each year, Vision Australia awards Further Education Bursaries to a select number of students who are blind or have low vision.

 The bursaries provide adaptive technology to help the students fully participate and succeed in their chosen studies.
 Assistive technology can eliminate barriers to education and enhance access to information.

 It enables students to read course material, conduct research and improve their student life.

 Since the inception of the bursary scheme in 1996, over 370 students have been supported in their further education journey.

 To learn more about the bursary program, watch this YouTube video, which features Vision Australia's chief executive officer, Ron Hooton.

 Students of any age can apply for a Vision Australia Further Education Bursary.

 - Be or become, a client of Vision Australia